Hayter Holdings Limited Our Tax Strategy

-The principal activity of the Company is that of a holding company to Hayter Limited (“Hayter”) and Toro Principal Manufacturing Limited (“TPML”).
+The principal activity of the Company is that of a holding company to Hayter Limited ("Hayter") and Toro Principal Manufacturing Limited ("TPML").
 The principal activity of Hayter is the design, manufacture, marketing, and distribution of grass-cutting machinery.
 The principal activity of TPML is the contract-manufacture of turf maintenance equipment, turf irrigation systems, and snow maintenance products.
-Collectively, the Company, Hayter, and TPML will be termed as the “UK Group” in this Tax Strategy
+Collectively, the Company, Hayter, and TPML will be termed as the "UK Group" in this summary of Tax Strategy.

 In the operation of their business, UK Group members strive to be world-class companies, responsible corporate citizens, and good employers.

 The UK Group conducts business activities that generate the reporting and payment of a variety of taxes, including income taxes, employer and employee taxes, as well as indirect taxes such as excise duties and VAT.
 The taxes the UK Group reports and pays form a significant part of the UK Group's economic contribution to the United Kingdom.

 Toro's Code of Conduct is adhered to by all companies under its ownership, including UK Group members.
 Therefore, before any action (including any action having tax implications) is undertaken by UK Group members or any of their employees, three questions are to be asked, as denoted in the Code of Conduct:

 - Is my action the right thing to do?